sstsimulator/sst-docs/docs/projectDriver/sst/link.md

 ### Remarks

 Creates a Link.
-Links connect two ports and sends Events between the two ports.
+A Link connects two ports and sends Events between the two ports.

 **NOTE**: This only creates and names the link.
 A call to [connect()](projectDriver/link/connect.md) is required to complete setting up the link.